Sgrahminator/follow_the_rainbow_travels/README.md

 Using JavaScript - Vite - MERN: Mongoose, Express, React, Node

-Project Name: "follow_the_rainbow_travels"
+Project Name: "Queer Quests Hub"

 Concept: A worldwide, user-driven recommendation website where LGBTQIA+ individuals and allies can share and discover LGBTQIA+ friendly and accepting places and/or events across various categories.

-Login/Register Page ("/"): User-centric gateway for both returning and new members of the "Follow the Rainbow Travels" community.
+Login/Register Page ("/"): User-centric gateway for both returning and new members of the community.
  - Features straightforward registration and login forms with clearly outlined benefits for joining the community.
  - Emphasizes the platform's commitment to safety, privacy, and respectful interactions.
  - Registration will have Name (First and Last), Username (a unique user created name for themselves), Pronouns (a drop down of options - 'He/Him', 'She/Her', 'They/Them', 'He/They', 'She/They', 'Other'), Membership Type (radio button choice of LGBTQIA+ or Ally), Email, Password (hashed), and Confirm Password.